docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ##Configuration creation

+A configuration is a list of assembly choices for a given product.
+Indeed you may want to:

-TODO between a part or one of its substitutes or even nothing, if the part is optional.
+* choose between a part or one of its substitutes
+* choose nothing, if a part is optional

+{% image /assets/images/documentation/dev/en/image64.png "Configuration creation form"%}

+2 configuration types are offered:

+* Latest checked in, to include the last checked in iterations of each implicated part
+* Latest released, to include automatically the last released versions of each implicated part

+{% image /assets/images/documentation/dev/en/image65.png "Choice example: None"%}

 ##Baseline creation

 Baselines are kinds of snapshots of the entire product structure at a given time so you can manage different versions of the same product.

 {% image /assets/images/documentation/dev/en/image40.png "Baseline creation form"%}

-2 configuration types are offered :

-* Latest checked in, to include the last checked in iterations of each implicated part
-* Latest released, to include automatically the last released versions of each implicated part.
-If several versions exist for articles then the Versions tab gives you the opportunity to select an older version.
+If the chosen configuration type is "Latest released" and several versions exist for articles, then the Versions tab gives you the opportunity to select an older version.

 {% image /assets/images/documentation/dev/baseline_versions.png "Version selection"%}